- Are You Drinking Enough Water? HOT

 Think about all the times you have stopped at a gas station on your way home for a fill-up and also spent a buck or two on a bottled drink, just to take a few sips.
 That $1.49 or so can surely add up if that's a regular occurrence.
 Think about all the $2.00+ energy drinks and even more expensive fancy coffees that are purchased to keep one energized?

 |$11.7 billion per year is spent on soft drinks|

 Think about all the times you purchase fruit juice cartons or bottled soda for it to get poured down the sink on garbage day after it goes bad or it goes flat.
 Think about all the waste your house puts out from all these bottles- do you have to pay extra for the garbage pick up because you go over your limit?

 Think about all the times your family has ordered a soda at restaurants, only to jack the bill up and make the kids full- wasting their more expensive food in the end.
 Think about all the dental bills that add up from children and adults drinking sugary beverages.

 Is the word "wow" coming out of your mouth?
 When you really think about all the money that is put forth for supposed thirst quenchers, is it really worth it?

-Americans spend a lot of money of beverages throughout the day, months and years.
+Americans spend a lot of money on beverages throughout the day, months, and years.
 Learning to stick to drinking water, which is much healthier anyway, can be a great money saver.
-Just to show the amount of money companies make-- and you are spending-- on things other than water, here are some figures from the Rudd Institute:
+Just to show the number of money companies make-- and you are spending-- on things other than water, here are some figures from the Rudd Institute:

 - Americans are said to spend about $70 per week on food at home and $40 per week outside of home per week.